 The School of Government (www.sog.unc.edu) was established at UNC–Chapel Hill in 1931 as the Institute of Government.
 The SOG has long focused on state and local government in the broader study of government, public law, public finance, and public administration.
 Today, it is the nation's leading university-based provider of instructional and advisory services to state and local government practitioners.
 Through instructional programs, advising, research, and publishing, the SOG advances general understanding about government and shares that information with practitioners and other scholars.
 The SOG offers a program of courses leading to the master of public administration (M.P.A.) degree.

 M.P.A.
 Program Teaching Faculty

-Allison; Ammons; Berner; Bluestein; Brenman; Creel; Henderson; Houston; Hoyman—Department of Political Science; Hughes; Jacobson; Lundy; Millonzi; Morgan; Morse; O’Brien; Owens; Rivenbark; Roenigk; Smith; Stenberg; Stephens; Szypszak; Tufts; and Whitaker.
+Afonso; Allison; Ammons; Berner; Bluestein; Brenman; Creel; Dehart-Davis; Henderson; Hoyman—Department of Political Science; Hughes; Jacobson; Millonzi; Morgan; Morse; O'Brien; Rivenbark; Roenigk; Stenberg; Stephens; Szypszak; and Tufts.

-The School of Government offers the M.P.A. degree.
-Rated among the among the nation’s best, the mission of the M.P.A. program is to prepare public service leaders.
+The SOG offers the M.P.A. degree.
+Rated among the among the nation's best, the mission of the M.P.A. program is to prepare public service leaders.
 In pursing this mission, the program offers a curriculum that helps students reach their potential for leadership through rigorous academic study and practical experience.